Skip to main content

 A reasonable price scenario for rhodium envisions continued erosion toward $3,000–$4,000/oz by 2028 as EV penetration moves through 25–30%, with the potential for sub-$2,000/oz by the early 2030s if EV adoption follows current trajectory curves.
 The end state — a world where ICE vehicles are a minority of new sales — implies rhodium demand falling to perhaps 400,000–500,000 oz/year, a level that would necessitate significant mine closures and could ultimately establish a much lower, cost-of-production-driven price floor.

-For investors, rhodium is best understood as a “melting ice cube with lightning risk” — a structurally declining asset that periodically spikes on supply shocks.
-Positioning should reflect this asymmetry: avoid long-term structural exposure while maintaining awareness of supply-driven optionality that could create trading opportunities.
+For exposure mapping, rhodium is best understood as a “melting ice cube with lightning risk” — a structurally declining asset that periodically spikes on supply shocks.
+Positioning should reflect this asymmetry: avoid long-term structural exposure while maintaining awareness of supply-driven optionality that could create research comparison windows.

 Share X / Twitter LinkedIn Email